jakobwiens7/tzm-section-block/tzm-section-block/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/tzm-section-block` directory, or install the plugin through the WordPress plugins screen directly.

-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==